Transgender Student In Armstrong County Left Concussed After Attack At High School, Mother Says

 “We would really like to see a change in the culture at the school,” the student’s mother said.

 “Appreciate all of your comments on behalf of the board.
-We are listening and we are certainly willing to work with the community and the administration to do whatever it takes to be proactive and not reactive to this problem and promote change,” the board said during Monday’s meeting.MORE NEWS: U.S. Secretary Of Energy Jennifer Granholm Says Pennsylvania To Get Billions Of Dollars Under Infrastructure Deal
+We are listening and we are certainly willing to work with the community and the administration to do whatever it takes to be proactive and not reactive to this problem and promote change,” the board said during Monday’s meeting.MORE NEWS: Penguins Reach Agreement With Former Assistant And His Wife Following Sex Abuse Claims

 KDKA reached out to the Armstrong School District and is waiting to hear back.
 The Manor Township Police Department was called to investigate, and KDKA is waiting to hear if any charges will be filed.